 \section{Examples of Processes with Multiple Generative Steps}

 We used the following processes with multiple generative steps (MGS) in our experiments: \begin{enumerate} \item \textbf{Hierarchical summarization} (\citealp{wu:2021}; \citealp{chang:2023}).
 Source documents are split into chunks.
-A Language Model (LM) summarizes each chunk individually, then the resulting summaries are repeatedly grouped and summarized until a final output is produced. \item \textbf{GraphRAG} \citep{edge:2025}.
+A language model (LM) summarizes each chunk individually, then the resulting summaries are repeatedly grouped and summarized until a final output is produced. \item \textbf{GraphRAG} \citep{edge:2025}.
 Source documents are split into chunks.
 For each chunk, an LM extracts entities and relationships, along with short descriptions.
-When the same entity or relationship is extracted from multiple chunks, an LM summarizes their descriptions.
-The consolidated entities and relationships are used to construct a knowledge graph.
-A community detection algorithm, such as Leiden clustering \citep{traag:2019}, groups entities into communities.
-An LM then produces a “community report” summarizing the entities and relationships within each community.
-To answer a user’s query, an LM generates “map-level answers” based on groups of community reports, then synthesizes them into a final response. \end{enumerate}
+If an entity or relationship was extracted from multiple chunks, an LM summarizes the descriptions.
+A knowledge graph is constructed from the final set of entities and relationships, then a community detection algorithm, such as Leiden clustering \citep{traag:2019}, groups entities into communities.
+For each community, an LM produces a “community report” that summarizes the entities and relationships.
+To answer a user’s question, an LM generates “map-level answers” based on groups of community reports, then synthesizes them into a final answer. \end{enumerate}